DiamondLightSource/volume-segmantics/paper.md

 The API provided with the package allows segmentation models to be trained and used in other contexts.
 For example, `Volume Segmantics` is currently being integrated into `SuRVoS2` [@pennington_survos_2022], a client-server application with a GUI for annotating volumetric data.
-In order to generate machine learning models 3D 'scribbles' are drawn on the data to provide training annotation.
-It is hoped that scientists using our synchrotron facility will be able to train and use their own deep learning models using this interface to the library.
+SuRVoS2 can be used to create the initial small region of interest annotations needed by `Volume Segmantics` using its machine learning models where 'scribbles' are initially drawn on the data, leading ultimatly to a complete segmentation of the regions of interest.
+It is hoped that scientists using our synchrotron facility and beyond will be able to train and use their own deep learning models using this interface to the library.
 These models can then be used to segment data during their time here and also when back at their home institution.
 It is also hoped that the scientific community will use and extend `Volume Segmantics` for their own purposes.

 # Acknowledgements